 WHAT WE DO

-Sustainable Sharing with Guatemala (SSG) is focused on optimizing resources in the United States to support effective Guatemalan organizations that spearhead practical community-based projects and achieve positive long-term impacts on the health, agriculture, and environment of rural indigenous Guatemalans.
+Sustainable Sharing with Guatemala (SSG) is focused on optimizing resources in the United States to support organizations run by Guatemalans.
+SSG’s partners spearhead practical, community-based projects and achieve positive, long-term affects on the health, agriculture, and environment of rural indigenous Guatemalans.

-As the United States’ close neighbor, Guatemala plays a vital role in sustaining our hemispheric environment and culture.
-Since environmental, health and justice issues challenge communities across borders, we are committed to develop working models of sustainability that connect cultures.
-The unique experience of the Maya provides education, inspiration and perspective.
+As the geographical gateway between United States and the countries of Central and South America, Guatemala has a role in the ever-changing geopolitical landscape.
+Since environmental, health and justice issues challenge communities across borders, SSG is committed to developing working models of sustainability that connect cultures.

 WHAT WE BELIEVE

-SSG believes that those local organizations that engage with local Guatemalan communities to shape projects that respond directly to their specific needs for solving pressing daily problems are the ones that can facilitate real, lasting, on-the-ground changes that are owned and operated by the people themselves.
+SSG believes that local organizations that engage within Guatemalan communities and shape projects that respond directly to their specific needs will be more successful.
+These organizations are the ones that can facilitate real, lasting, on-the-ground changes that are owned and operated by the indigenous Mayan Mam communities themselves.

 HOW WE DO IT